shwestrick/smlfmt/README.md

 `--pretty` to also see autoformatted output (only for SML, not MLB)

-`-ribbon-frac <real>` controls pretty-printing.
+`-ribbon-frac <real>` (default 1.0) controls pretty-printing.
 The ribbon-frac (between 0 and 1) controls how dense each line is, excluding indentation.
 Low ribbon-fracs will have very little non-whitespace content on each line, whereas high ribbon-fracs will attempt to fill the line as much as possible.
-Default value = 0.5.
+Default = 1.0

-`-max-width <int>` controls pretty-printing.
+`-max-width <int>` (default 80) controls pretty-printing.
 This is the desired maximum number of columns in each line.

-Default value = 80.
+`-tab-width <int>` (default 4) informs the pretty-printer of the intended tab-width for the input source.
+Typically this doesn't matter, but there are some cases where a particular tab-width can influence the vertical alignment of multiline comments and strings.
+(See discussion in issue #28 for more details.)